code-423n4/2024-03-taiko/README.md

 - [https://taiko.mirror.xyz/Z4I5ZhreGkyfdaL5I9P0Rj0DNX4zaWFmcws-0CVMJ2A](https://taiko.mirror.xyz/Z4I5ZhreGkyfdaL5I9P0Rj0DNX4zaWFmcws-0CVMJ2A)
 - [https://www.youtube.com/watch?v=A6ncZirXPfc](https://www.youtube.com/watch?v=A6ncZirXPfc)

-There are also a few documents in [packages/protocol/docs] that you can take a look at.
+There are also a few documents in [packages/protocol/docs](packages/protocol/docs) that you can take a look at.
 We are working on converting them into our official documentation before the mainnet launch.
 Apologies that these files are not well-maintained, but I think they may provide some additional insights into BCR's design and/or implementation.

-A built-in cross-layer communication mechanism is also included in the core protocol code to facilitate communication across multiple layers.
+A built-in cross-layer communication mechanism is also included in the core protocol code to facilitate communication across multiple Taiko L2s and/or L3s.
 We call it multi-hop bridging.
-You can learn about the basic design in [`this file`](packages/protocol/docs/multihop_bridging_deployment.md).
+You can learn about the basic design [here](packages/protocol/docs/multihop_bridging_deployment.md).

 ## Links